 Dive White in Whakatane offer you the chance to dive around White Island (New Zealand), an active volcano located off the East Coast.
-We are certified by Qualmark and all our diving guides are PADI accredited.
+All our diving guides are PADI accredited.

 Take a look at our frequently asked questions below, if your question isn't covered please contact us using our enquiry form.

 - What do you supply?